AZERTY: French

+French-speaking people in Canada use the Canadian Multilingual standard keyboard.
+It is the only keyboard layout provided by Microsoft Windows that allows to type the grapheme "Œ/œ", needed by French spelling.

+Although there is no evidence of usage in French-speaking countries, it can be noticed that the keyboard layout of Portugal (QWERTY-based) has a strictly better coverage of French spelling than the various variants of AZERTY (as available in Windows): indeed, it supports all diacritics of French (acute accent, grave accent, circumflex, diaeresis) as dead keys (allowing for those diacritics on both lowercase and uppercase letters), it has a separate key for "ç" (allowing it to be uppercased) and it even features the French guillemets "«»"; however, it lacks the grapheme "œ/Œ", and lowercase accented letters of French are more cumbersome to type since they require pressing a dead key.

+The "US-International" QWERTY layout supports French to the same extent than the Portugal's layout does (diacritics as dead keys, French guillemets, but no "œ/Œ").
+Some programmers prefer it over AZERTY, as it is closer to an international standard and allows easier input of ASCII punctuation characters which are used pervasively in programming languages.
+It can be used on a plain US-QWERTY keyboard, being an extension of it.

+However, only AZERTY is widely sold in French shops.

+Another alternative is the BÉPO layout, a French-language application of Dvorak's principles for ergonomic typing.
+As of 2024, only a few specialized manufacturers sell keyboards with the BÉPO layout printed on it; however, its practitioners use to type blindly, without looking at the keys, for increased efficiency, if at a higher learning cost.

 Apple

 Apple's keyboards use the same AZERTY layout in both France and Belgium.
 Based on the Belgian version, the most notable differences are the locations for the @-sign and €-sign, among others.
 MacOS also supports the standard French layout for non-Apple keyboards; the standard Belgian layout, however, is available through third-party support only.

 Arabic

 There is an Arabic variant of the AZERTY keyboard.
 It is especially used in the African countries Algeria, Chad, Comoros, Djibouti, Mauritania, Morocco, Tunisia and in Arab communities in French-speaking countries to be able to type both in Arabic and in French.

 Tamazight (Berber)

 The Tamazight (Latin) standards-compliant layout is optimised for a wide range of Tamazight (Berber) language variants – including Tuareg variants – rather than French, though French can still be typed quickly.
 It installs as "Tamazight_L" and can be used both on the French locale and with Tamazight locales.

 QWERTY and QWERTZ adaptations of the layout are available for the physical keyboards used by major Amazigh (Berber) communities around the world.

 Other layouts exist for closer backwards compatibility with the French layout.
 They are non-standards-compliant but convenient, allowing typing in Tifinagh script without switching layout: